Program Overview

 Admission

-- Hold a MSW degree from a CSWE-accredited program
+- An MSW degree from a CSWE-accredited program with a GPA of at least 3.0 on a 4.0 scale

-- Have at least 3 years of post-MSW program experience
+- 3 years of post-MSW experience

 Program Orientation